-f.
+g.
 HKSA: Hong Kong Standards on Auditing.

-g.
-Institute or HKICPA: Hong Kong Institute of Certified Public h.
-Investment Circular: A document issued by an entity relating to securities and for the information or investment decision of the holders of the entity's securities or other parties, including without limitation a listing document, a prospectus, a circular to shareholders or similar document.
+h.
+Institute or HKICPA: Hong Kong Institute of Certified Public i.
+Investment circular: A document issued by an entity relating to securities and for the information or investment decision of the holders of the entity's securities or other parties, including without limitation a listing document, a prospectus, a circular to shareholders or similar document.